okta/okta-oidc-js/packages/okta-angular/README.md

 ## Getting Started
 * If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
 * If you don't have an Angular app, or are new to Angular, please start with the [Angular Quickstart](https://angular.io/guide/quickstart) guide.
 It will walk you through the creation of an Angular app, creating routes, and other application development essentials.
+* For a fully functioning sample application, see the [Angular Sample Application](https://github.com/okta/samples-js-angular).

 ### Add an OpenID Connect Client in Okta
 In Okta, applications are OpenID Connect clients that can use Okta Authorization servers to authenticate users.
 Your Okta Org already has a default authorization server, so you just need to create an OIDC client that will use it.